rahimftd/amblr/README.md

 # flock ![Stablity Status](https://img.shields.io/pypi/status/Django.svg?maxAge=25920000)

-Flock is a way to see the city through other people's eyes.
+Flock is a way to see the world through other people's eyes.
 Store and view videos at your location, across time.

 Supported operating systems are >= iOS 7.0 and >= Android 6.0
 Flock is a fork of [amblr](http://github.com/mediocreokra/amblr)